arraybiostat/marketing-site/README.md

 ## Build And Publish Production Site

-The build script compiles the project source to the `$array/generated/production` directory.
+The build script compiles the project source to the `$arraybio/marketing-site/generated/production` directory.
 We then copy the result to

     bin/production-build

-This will write the files to `$array/generated/production`
+This will write the static site's files to `$arraybio/marketing-site/generated/production`

-If you want to try the compiled/compressed site locally before publishing: `cd $array/generated/production; python -m SimpleHTTPServer 8080`
+If you want to try the compiled/compressed site locally before publishing: `cd $arraybio/generated/production; python -m SimpleHTTPServer 8080`

 To publish, update arraybiostat.github.com with the newly generated files, and use git to commit and push the changes.
 Eg:

-    rsync --verbose --recursive --checksum --delete --exclude '.*' $array/generated/production/ $array/../arraybiostat.github.com/
+    rsync --verbose --recursive --checksum --delete --exclude '.*' $arraybio/marketing-site/generated/production/ $arraybio/arraybiostat.github.com/
-    cd $array/../arraybiostat.github.com
+    cd $arraybio/arraybiostat.github.com
     git add *
     git commit -am 'describe my changes'
     git push origin master